egauzens/SafeAutoNodeProject/README.md

 6. To execute and run the program type the following command into your cmd window inside the server directory:

     npm run dev

+7. To try other test cases you can edit the file at \server\inputData\inputFile.txt